Dojo: A Differentiable Physics Engine for Robotics: Method

 \subsection{Gradients}

-Interior-point methods solve non-smooth problems by optimizing a sequence of smooth barrier sub-problems, where the degree of smoothing is parameterized by the central-path parameter $\kappa$.
-In the contact setting, we employ this same technique to return gradients that are informative through contact events.
-Intermediate solutions, $w^*(\theta, \kappa > 0)$, are differentiated using the implicit function theorem \eqref{solution_sensitivity} to compute smooth \textit{implicit gradients}.
+\qc{Dojo simulates a user-tuneable smoothed approximation of hard contact dynamics.
+This approach allows us to compute gradients that are more informative in the presence of contacts by enabling a force-from-a-distance mechanism, as discussed in references \cite{posa2014direct} and \cite{suh2022bundled}. } As previously discussed, interior-point methods optimize a sequence of smooth barrier sub-problems, where the degree of smoothing is parameterized by the central-path parameter $\kappa$. \mac{Differentiating at a large value of $\kappa$ gives more contact smoothing, with more informative gradients but less accurate solutions, while differentiating at small $\kappa$ values gives less smoothing, less informative gradients, but better physical fidelity.
+The chosen intermediate solution, $w^*(\theta, \kappa > 0)$, is} differentiated using the implicit function theorem \eqref{solution_sensitivity} to compute smooth \textit{implicit gradients}.
 In practice, we find that these gradients greatly improve the performance of gradient-based optimization methods, consistent with the long history of interior-point methods.
-Dojo's gradients are compared with subgradients and randomized smoothing in Fig. \ref{gradient_compare}.
-A wall-clock-time comparison of these gradients and sampled gradients is provided in \ref{compute_ratios}, demonstrating that implicit gradients are more than an order of magnitude faster to compute.
+Dojo's gradients are compared with \qc{point-wise gradients} and randomized smoothing in Fig. \ref{gradient_compare}. \qc{Since $\kappa$ represents a tradeoff between simulation accuracy and gradient smoothness, we evaluate the effect of $\kappa$ on simulation accuracy.
+We compare the simulation results of different $\kappa$ values in Fig. \ref{gradient_compare}.}

-The problem data for each simulation step include: the previous and current configurations, control input, and additional terms like the time step, friction coefficients, and parameters of each body.
+The problem data for each simulation step includes: the previous and current configurations, control input, and additional terms like the time step, friction coefficients, and parameters of each body.